lifenglsf/php_memcached_dll/README.md

     copy php-memcached.dll to you php extension directory

-    notice:<font color="red">Note the version of PHP and thread safety whether or not</font>
+    **notice:Note the version of PHP and thread safety whether or not**